opokatech/flask-ws/README.md

 **2017-11-13 UPDATE: with release 1.8.3 of python-socketio the bug got fixed.**

-This simple app tests memory leak problem which seems to occur when using flask-socketio + (eventlet, gevent) when incomming ws connection gets refused (for example because user is denied).
+This simple app tests memory leak problem which seems to occur when using flask-socketio + (eventlet, gevent) when an incomming ws connection gets refused (for example because user is denied).
 It seems that memory usage on server grows.

 This tool provides easy setup to see that live.